dstackai/dstack/docs/learn/spot.md

 ## Setting a retry policy

-If the requested instance is unavailable, the `dstack run` command will fail unless you specify a retry policy.
+If the requested instance is unavailable, the `dstack run` command will fail – unless you specify a retry policy.
-The policy can be specified via `--retry-limit`:
+This can be done via `--retry-limit`:

 <div class="termy">